andreasremdt/simple-translator/README.md

 ### Translating HTML Content

+> Note that this feature is only available in a browser environment and will throw an error in Node.js.

 In your HTML, add the `data-i18n` attribute to all DOM nodes that you want to translate.
 The attribute holds the key to your translation in dot syntax as if you were accessing a JavaScript object.
 The key resembles the structure of your translation files.

 ```html